yhs666/mc-docs.zh-cn/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                     Console.WriteLine("Serializing Sample Data Set...");

                     //Create a SequentialWriter instance for type SensorData, which can serialize a sequence of SensorData objects to stream.
-                    //Data will be compressed using the Deflate codec. using (var w = AvroContainer.CreateWriter<SensorData>(buffer, Codec.Deflate))
+                    //Data is compressed using the Deflate codec. using (var w = AvroContainer.CreateWriter<SensorData>(buffer, Codec.Deflate))
                     {
                         using (var writer = new SequentialWriter<SensorData>(w, 24))